NNPDF/nnusf/docs/source/tutorials/datasets.rst

 Yadism pseudo-data
 ------------------

-To generate the Yadism pseudo-data, we first need to generate the Yadism theory card, and in order to generate the run card we need to generate define the kinematic grid :math:`\left(x, Q^2, y \right)` on which the predictions will be computed.
-Ideally, the kinematic grids should match a specific dataset for :math:`\left(x, y \right)` and only the :math:`Q^2` values are different since they have to be generate at medium-:math:`Q^2`.
+To generate the Yadism pseudo-data, we first need to generate a runcard for Yadism (also called a theory card) which requires us to define the kinematic grid :math:`\left(x, Q^2, y \right)` on which the predictions will be computed.
+Ideally, the kinematic grids should match a specific dataset for :math:`\left(x, y \right)` and only the :math:`Q^2` values are different since they have to be generated at medium-:math:`Q^2`.
 In order to generate the input kinematics, just run the following command:

 .. code-block:: bash